 - Leave barriers in place within a metered zone, alternate side parking, or No Parking Anytime zone, provided that that tables and chairs are removed or secured when not in operation

 - Where seating is authorized along a curb, install a platform behind the required barrier to flush height with curb to facilitate ADA compliance, prevent the curb from becoming a tripping hazard, and allow drainage to underpass seating

 - Such platforms shall not block rain water drainage getting to the curb or flowing along the curb

 - Such platforms shall not obstruct access to or ventilation of utility covers.

 To speed up the approval process, NYC is allowing food establishments to self-certify that they meet program requirements.

 For translation assistance with the application, please contact us online.

 Find an Open Restaurant near you!
 Search the NYC Open Restaurants map and dashboard at nycopenrestaurants.info.
 Restaurants appear in this database as soon as they self-certify.

-Food establishments that self-certified will receive an email from the City authorizing outdoor seating on the City’s sidewalk and/or roadway in front of the establishment, with the option to expand in front of adjacent property with owner’s approval, in accordance with all applicable terms and conditions, laws and guidance.
+Food establishments that self-certified will receive an email from the City authorizing outdoor seating on the City’s sidewalk and/or roadway in front of the establishment, in accordance with all applicable terms and conditions, laws and guidance.